Non-perpetual Eternal Inflation and the Emergent de Sitter Swampland Conjecture: Introduction.

 The universe, driven by an inflaton field, undergoes subatomic fluctuations, leading to variations in the amplitude and trajectory of the scalar field, resulting in eternal inflation.
 These quantum fluctuations generate primordial density fluctuations, leaving signatures on the cosmic microwave background (CMB) and large-scale structure.
 The crucial parameter in this cosmic history is the total number of e-foldings of inflation—a measure that extends beyond the observational reach of our scales yet remains fundamental.

-In this letter, we present a simple generalization of eternal inflation criteria applicable to virtually every eternal inflationary model.
+In this letter\footnote{We employ natural units where $M_{\textrm{pl}} \equiv 1$.}, we present a simple generalization of eternal inflation criteria applicable to virtually every eternal inflationary model.
 This involves parameterizing a bound on the amplitude of curvature perturbation.
 We demonstrate how different eternal inflation phases' predictions can be explicitly tested against observational CMB data \cite{Planck:2018jri,Planck:2018vyg}, particularly regarding the primordial tilt and the total number of e-folds.
 Our parameterization establishes a meaningful link between the refined de Sitter Conjecture \cite{Ooguri:2018wrx,Garg:2018reu} and its emergence from eternal inflation criteria.